Mnemonic | ESEC.ICHE | |

 Total Employment | 2016 Q4 | 5,080 | 5,051 | Ths. | Quarterly |

-The Federal Statistical Office (FSO) has conducted the Swiss Labour Force Survey (SLFS) annually since 1991 (during Q2) with the goal of obtaining data about working life and the labour market in general.
+For Switzerland, the Federal Statistical Office (FSO) has conducted the Swiss Labour Force Survey (SLFS) annually since 1991 (during Q2) with the goal of obtaining data about working life and the labour market in general.
 It also provides insight into living conditions of unemployed, retired, housewives and house husbands as well as students.

 The SLFS addresses professional activity (present or past), reasons why people are economically inactive (retirement, training /education, etc.), profession learnt and profession exercised, working conditions: hours worked, night work, weekend work, professional revenue, household revenue, job hunting and professional and geographical mobility.

-The Employment Survey (ES) is complementary.
+The FSO Employment Survey (ES) is complementary.

 From 2010, the SLFS has taken place quarterly in order to produce quarterly indicators.
 Survey participants are interviewed four times over a period of one and a half years.
 An interviewer from the commissioned institute contacts the households by phone and conducts an initial interview taking approximately 20 minutes.
 The three subsequent interviews take about 10 minutes each.
 The SFSO selects addresses to interview by randomly selecting private telephone numbers, including numbers not available to the general public.
 Since 2003, the sample has also included a sample of foreigners drawn from the Central Information Service on Migration (CISM).